iPlain/Reddit-User-Flair-Template-Updater/README.md

 Rename the config.default.ini to config.ini, then update the config file to include your login info and desired subreddit.

+You can now run output_current.py, which will output the existing flair selector options to a file called out.csv

-Add a csv file with the format "flair_text;css_class", with each new flair on a new line.
+Add a csv file with the format "flair_text;css_class", with each new flair on a new line, as will be seen in out.csv, named accordingly to the config, default is userflair_templates.csv